 Trouble Star

-Correcting this is easy.
-Simply remove the star from the frame where the star lands on the edge.
+To fix this, simply remove the star from the frame where the star lands on the edge.
 Using the Clone Stamp tool to the following:

 Clone Stamp Tool